MicroEJ/docs/SDK6UserGuide/testProject.rst

 As explained in the previous section, it is recommended to use the built-in ``test`` testsuite for the tests on the Simulator since it avoids adding confguration to change the tests sources folder.
-With this configuration, tests on the Simulator are located in the ``src/test/java`` folder, and tests on a J2SE VM are located in the ``src/testOnJ2SE/java`` folder.
+With this configuration, tests on the Simulator are located in the ``src/test/java`` folder, and tests on a Java SE VM are located in the ``src/testOnJavaSe/java`` folder.

 .. _sdk_6_testsuite_engine_options: